South Sudan asks donors to pay for a third of national budget

-JUBA War-ravaged South Sudan needs donors to fund more than a third of its next budget, the finance minister said, but countries are reluctant due to corruption and conflict.
+JUBA (Reuters) - War-ravaged South Sudan needs donors to fund more than a third of its next budget, the finance minister said, but countries are reluctant due to corruption and conflict.

 Finance Minister Stephen Dhieu Dau presented a 46.5 billion South Sudan Pound (SSP) (£233 million) budget for 2017-2018 to ambassadors on Thursday, ahead of a presentation to parliament this month.